Wang-Yujue/Machine-Learning/README.md

 # Machine-Learning
-#### Commonly used machine learning algorithms coded by MATLAB，including
+#### Commonly used machine learning algorithms coded with MATLAB，including
 #### Supervised learning
 #### Unsupervised learning
 #### Also include other algorithms like recommender systems